Wednesday, July 29, 2009

-This 1987 book by Christine Hobson starts out strong in its introduction with an interesting overview of Pharaonic history leading into the archaeologists who discovered the various epoch's of Egypt's long reign of the Pharaoh's.
+The author starts out strong in its introduction with an interesting overview of Pharaonic history leading into the archaeologists who discovered the various epochs of Egypt's long reign of the Pharaoh's.
 The lists of Archaeologist and their contribution made the science of today from men like Walter Emery to Amelia Edwards as well as the stars of the field like Belzoni and Champollion.

 These inaccuracies did not outweigh my interest in the book and the pictures became more interesting as the book went along.
-The last chapter was as well written complete with a good introduction as to how to read hieroglyphs and the rescue of the Nubian monuments from the raising of the Aswan damn.
+The last chapter was as well written completely with a good introduction as to how to read hieroglyphs and the rescue of the Nubian monuments from the raising of the Aswan dam.

 I am glad I read this book, I think!